Window

 Modal Windows and Event Processing Threads

 By default, events are processed in the same thread that serves the HTTP request (so-called Servlet thread).
 However, you could configure ZK to process events in an individual thread, such that the event listener could suspend the execution at any time, and resume later.
-For how to enable the event processing thread, please refer to ZK Configuration Reference.
+For how to enable the event processing thread, please refer to The_disable-event-thread_Element

 Notice that, for better integration with other frameworks, such as Spring, it is suggested to disable the event processing thread (default).
-For more information, please refer to the Event Threads section.
+For more information, please refer to the Event Threads.

 As depicted in the following example, f1()